Check valve: Diaphragm check valve

+Swing check valve

-A swing check valve or tilting disc check valve is a check valve in which the disc, the movable part to block the flow, swings on a hinge or trunnion, either onto the seat to block reverse flow or off the seat to allow forward flow.
+A swing check valve (or tilting disc check valve) is a check valve in which the disc, the movable part to block the flow, swings on a hinge or trunnion, either onto the seat to block reverse flow or off the seat to allow forward flow.
 The seat opening cross-section may be perpendicular to the centerline between the two ports or at an angle.
 Although swing check valves can come in various sizes, large check valves are often swing check valves.
 A common issue caused by swing check valves is known as water hammer.
 This can occur when the swing check closes and the flow abruptly stops, causing a surge of pressure resulting in high velocity shock waves that act against the piping and valves, placing large stress on the metals and vibrations in the system.
 Undetected, water hammer can rupture pumps, valves, and pipes within the system.

 The flapper valve in a flush-toilet mechanism is an example of this type of valve.
 Tank pressure holding it closed is overcome by manual lift of the flapper.
 It then remains open until the tank drains and the flapper falls due to gravity.
 Another variation of this mechanism is the clapper valve, used in applications such firefighting and fire life safety systems.
 A hinged gate only remains open in the inflowing direction.
 The clapper valve often also has a spring that keeps the gate shut when there is no forward pressure.
 Another example is the backwater valve (for sanitary drainage system) that protects against flooding caused by return flow of sewage waters.
 Such risk occurs most often in sanitary drainage systems connected to combined sewerage systems and in rainwater drainage systems.
 It may be caused by intense rainfall, thaw or flood.

+Butterfly check valve

 A butterfly check valve is a variant on the swing check valve, having two hinged flaps which act as check valves to prevent backwards flow.
-It should not be confused with the similarly-named butterfly valve, which is used for flow regulation and does not hava one-way flow function.
+It should not be confused with the similarly named butterfly valve, which is used for flow regulation and does not have a one-way flow function.

+Stop-check valve

 A stop-check valve is a check valve with override control to stop flow regardless of flow direction or pressure.
 In addition to closing in response to backflow or insufficient forward pressure (normal check-valve behavior), it can also be deliberately shut by an external mechanism, thereby preventing any flow regardless of forward pressure.

+Lift-check valve

 A lift-check valve is a check valve in which the disc, sometimes called a lift, can be lifted up off its seat by higher pressure of inlet or upstream fluid to allow flow to the outlet or downstream side.
 A guide keeps motion of the disc on a vertical line, so the valve can later reseat properly.
 When the pressure is no longer higher, gravity or higher downstream pressure will cause the disc to lower onto its seat, shutting the valve to stop reverse flow.